Best Express Entry Resource for Kenyan Software Developers with CLB 7 IELTS and CRS Under 480

 My current IELTS score is CLB 7.
 What specific band scores do I need for CLB 9?

 For CLB 9 on IELTS: Listening 8.0, Reading 7.0, Writing 7.0, Speaking 7.0.
-A score of 7.0 or 7.5 in Listening while hitting 7.0 in the other bands can also reach CLB 9 depending on the exact band-to-CLB conversion table.
 The IRCC CLB conversion chart is the authoritative source; the guide includes the current conversion table.

 What happens if I get an ITA but my WES evaluation is not yet complete?

 You cannot submit a complete Express Entry application without a valid WES ECA report.
 If your WES evaluation is incomplete when you receive an ITA, you have 60 days to obtain it.
-University transcript dispatch from UoN or JKUAT typically takes six to twelve weeks — which may exceed your submission window.
+WES post-receipt processing is approximately 20–35 business days after all documents arrive, while university transcript dispatch can take from several working days to three months — which may exceed your submission window.
 This is why starting WES early is essential: begin the process as soon as your profile is submitted, not after you receive an ITA.

 Can I use savings from an employer SACCO as proof of funds?

-SACCO FOSA accounts (liquid, accessible via ATM or mobile) are accepted by IRCC as proof of settlement funds, provided the balance has been stable for six months and the SACCO is a registered institution under Kenyan cooperative law.
-SACCO BOSA shares and locked deposits are not accepted.
-Request a formal bank letter from your SACCO confirming your name, account number, opening date, current balance, and six-month average.
+SACCO FOSA accounts (liquid, accessible via ATM or mobile) can be accepted as proof of settlement funds when the SACCO supplies adequate documentation.
+SACCO BOSA shares and locked deposits are generally not accepted as liquid settlement funds.
+Request a formal letter from your SACCO confirming your name, account number, opening date, current balance, and six-month average.

 Get Your Free Kenya → Canada Express Entry Guide — Quick-Start Checklist